Wellington Shields lifts The Middleby Corporation [MIDD] price estimate. Who else is bullish?

 With the latest financial reports released by the company, The Middleby Corporation posted 1.38/share EPS, while the average EPS was predicted by analysts to be reported at 1.35/share.When compared, the two values demonstrate that the company surpassed the estimates by a Surprise Factor of 2.20%.
 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for MIDD.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for The Middleby Corporation go to 9.34%.

-There are presently around $3,008 million, or 99.60% of MIDD stock, in the hands of institutional investors.
-The top three institutional holders of MIDD stocks are: EDGEPOINT INVESTMENT GROUP INC. with ownership of 5,167,790, which is approximately 1.019% of the company’s market cap and around 0.90% of the total institutional ownership; VANGUARD GROUP INC, holding 5,001,210 shares of the stock with an approximate value of $277.57 million in MIDD stocks shares; and CAPITAL RESEARCH GLOBAL INVESTORS, currently with $225.15 million in MIDD stock with ownership of nearly -32.892% of the company’s market capitalization.
+There are presently around $2,890 million, in the hands of institutional investors.
+The top three institutional holders of MIDD stocks are: EDGEPOINT INVESTMENT GROUP INC. with ownership of 5,681,970, which is approximately 9.95% of the company’s market cap and around 0.90% of the total institutional ownership; VANGUARD GROUP INC, holding 5,001,210 shares of the stock with an approximate value of $264.26 million in MIDD stocks shares; and CAPITAL RESEARCH GLOBAL INVESTORS, currently with $214.36 million in MIDD stock with ownership of nearly -32.892% of the company’s market capitalization.